Inverse Moment Methods for Sufficient Forecasting using High-Dimensional Predictors: Simulation studies

-where for different training samples $(p,T)$ we use a fixed length $n_T=100$ of testing samples to evaluate the out-of-sample performance. $\hat{y}_t$ is the predicted value using all information prior to $t$.
-The fitting is done by building an additive model for the extracted indices.
-In the case of PC-estimator, six smooth functions are constructed for the six estimated factors.
-In contrast, only two smooth functions are applied in the cases of SIR and DR. It is clear from Table \ref{tab2} that DR enjoys great performance in almost all the cases.
-The PC-estimator is more robust than SIR in the presence of symmetric components, but fails to capture the interaction effect in general.
+where we use a fixed length $n_T=50$ of testing samples to evaluate the out-of-sample performance. $\hat{y}_t$ is the predicted value using all information prior to $t$.
+The fitting is done by building an additive model in Step 3 of the proposed estimator.
+In the case of PC-estimator, $\widehat{K}$ smooth functions are constructed for the estimated factors.
+In contrast, only $\widehat{L}$ smooth functions are applied in the cases of SIR, DR and SEE. $\widehat{K}$ and $\widehat{L}$ are obtained using the procedures introduced in Section 5.
+It is clear from Table \ref{tab2} that DR enjoys great performance in almost all the cases.
+Similar to DR, SEE is better than SIR as it explores structural dimension more thoroughly with different forms of the target.
+But SEE is often limited to a large sample size to produce accurate estimation.
+The PC-estimator is more robust in the presence of symmetric components, but fails to capture the interaction effect in general.
+To investigate the accuracy of $\widehat K$ and $\widehat L$ used above, which are obtained from Section 5, we carry out simulations to investigate the accuracy of the estimation procedures, and examine the sensitivity of forecasting performance with respect to $\widehat{K}$ and $\widehat{L}$.
+In addition, we conduct experiments to show the effectiveness of the proposed method when the linearity condition is violated for factors $f_t$.
+Due to space limit, these numerical results are presented in the supplementary materials.

-\subsection{Macro Index Forecast}
+\section{Macro Index Forecast}

-This section analyzes how diffusion indices constructed by the proposed DR impact real-data forecasts.
+We now analyze how the diffusion indices constructed by the proposed DR impact real-data forecasts.
 We use a monthly macro dataset consisting of 134 macroeconomic time series recently composed by \cite{mccracken2016fred}, which are classified into 8 groups : (1) output and income, (2) labor market, (3) housing, (4) consumption, orders and inventories, (5) money and credit, (6) bond and exchange rates, (7) prices, and (8) stock market.
-The dataset spans the period from 1959:01 to 2016:01.
+The dataset spans from 1959:01 to 2016:01.
 For a given target time series, we model the multi-step-ahead variable as: